What's Coming to Netflix in June 2022

-Welcome along to another rundown of everything coming to Netflix in June 2022.
+Welcome to your comprehensive rundown of everything coming to Netflix in June 2022.
 This list lists all the new licensed and Netflix Original content coming to Netflix specifically in the United States throughout the middle month of the year.

 For those unaware, we provide a first look before anyone else at the licensed movies and shows but we won’t get a complete picture of what’s coming up until towards the end of May 2022.
 We’re predicting we’ll have the full June list between May 17th to 19th or between the 24th and 26th.
 We’ll keep this article updated every few days leading up to June with new additions as and when we learn of them.